Dexter, Michigan

 Dexter is a city in Washtenaw County, Michigan, in the United States.
 As of the 2020 United States census, the population was 4,500.

-Established in 1830 as a village, Dexter was incorporated as a city on November 20, 2014.
+Established as a village in 1830, Dexter was incorporated as a city in 2014.
+It lies approximately nine miles northwest of Ann Arbor, the county seat of Washtenaw County, and 40 miles west of Detroit, the largest city in the state.